GiuseppeGq20/ipersonica/elaborato/noteStatMech.md

 $$
 P(\epsilon) \propto e^{-\frac{\epsilon}{k_B T}}
 $$
-To get a proper distribution function we have to nomalize it, so the probability of the system to be in a particular microstate $r$ with energy $E_r$ is given by:
+To get a proper distribution function we have to normalize it, so the probability of the system to be in a particular microstate $r$ with energy $E_r$ is given by:
 $$
 P(r)= \frac{e^{-\frac{E_r}{k_B T}}}{Z}